bzemba/cerosSki/README.md

 		excercise I chose to just achive 100% coverage for the new class I created, Rhino.js.
 		* Reset game functionality was also added as well as just an alert message once you have been caught.
 		Press enter to reset the game when the game is over***
+		* Another issue is that the game does not work in IE or EDGE browser, only in Firefox and Chrome, I did not spend any time into resolving this issue.

 		* New Rhino Entity Class with the following methods (See Rhino.js for detailed descriptions) huntTarget